kurohito/brewerymod/README.md

 Welcome to my second mod ever released, a companion mod to <a href="http://discourse.stonehearth.net/users/Froggy/activity">Froggy's</a> <a href="http://discourse.stonehearth.net/t/mod-stonehearth-cafe-cooking-and-farming-expansion-1-4/10159">Stonehearth Cafe (Cooking And Farming Expansion) 1.4</a>, In this mod I have added Distiller workbench for the cook as well as a few more drink recipes using the Distiller and I have added harvestable Wild Mushrooms that spawn in the gameworld, there is also a new ingredient I have added; Yeast.
 <br><br>
 This mod borrows models and code from <a href="http://discourse.stonehearth.net/users/Froggy/activity">Froggy's</a> <a href="http://discourse.stonehearth.net/t/mod-stonehearth-cafe-cooking-and-farming-expansion-1-4/10159">Stonehearth Cafe (Cooking And Farming Expansion) 1.4</a> for the drink containers and the serving containers.
+All credit for the food buff observer goes to <a href="http://discourse.stonehearth.net/users/repeatpan/activity">RepeatPan</a> and <a href="http://discourse.stonehearth.net/users/Froggy/activity">Froggy</a>
 <br><br>
 I have removed all conflicting code and objects from my mod so that my mod works in unison with <a href="http://discourse.stonehearth.net/t/mod-stonehearth-cafe-cooking-and-farming-expansion-1-4/10159">Stonehearth Cafe (Cooking And Farming Expansion) 1.4</a> which means I have removed the Well and Apiary but it can be found in <a href="http://discourse.stonehearth.net/t/mod-stonehearth-cafe-cooking-and-farming-expansion-1-4/10159">Stonehearth Cafe (Cooking And Farming Expansion) 1.4</a> and works in the same way.
 <br><br><h5>